moby/moby/docs/sources/reference/commandline/cli.md

 #### Restart Policies

-Using the `--restart` flag on docker run you can specify a restart policy for how a container should or should not be restarted on exit.
+Using the `--restart` flag on Docker run you can specify a restart policy for how a container should or should not be restarted on exit.

 ** no ** - Do not restart the container when it exits.